Aguanaval River

-The Aguanaval River is a river located in northeastern Mexico.
+The Aguanaval River is a river located in northcentral Mexico.

 Geography

 It originates in the southern Sierra Madre Occidental range of Zacatecas state, and flows generally north through Zacatecas and Durango states to empty into the endorheic Bolsón de Mapimí, in Coahuila state.

 Use

 The Aguanaval River water is withdrawn and used extensively for irrigation in the Laguna Region of Durango and Coahuila.